planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 Characters can gain new Skills by sheer diligence.
 A new Skill takes up a number of training Montages equal to half their current Skills, rounded up.
 For example, someone with 5 Skills would need 3 Training Montages to get a new one.
-A teacher or mentor with a relevant Class, Origin, or the same Skill makes each Montage count as two.
+A teacher or mentor with a relevant Career, Origin, or the same Skill makes each Montage count as two.

 ###  Travel